awesto/django-shop/docs/sources/tutorial/index.rst

 Tutorial
 ========

-This tutorial is aimed at people new to django SHOP but already familiar with Django.
+This tutorial is aimed at people new to **django-SHOP** but already familiar with Django.
 If you aren't yet, reading their excellent `Django Tutorial`_ is highly recommended.

 Introduction
 ============

+This tutorial shows how to setup a working e-commerce site using the provided dependencies.
+The code required to setup this demo can be found in the example/myshop folder.

 **Django-SHOP** is shipped with 6 demos: :ref:`tutorial/product-model-commodity`, :ref:`tutorial/product-model-i18n_commodity`, :ref:`tutorial/product-model-smartcard`,